-REZAIAN: - imprisoned, murdered or otherwise silenced a journalist and, you know, it's - I think one thing that undercuts a lot of these cases, especially in, you know, authoritarian countries when there's imprisonments involved - I mean, these days there's so often these charges of against national security and terrorism and espionage -
+Mr. REZIAN. --imprisoned, murdered or otherwise silenced a journalist and it's- I think one thing that undercuts a lot of these cases, especially in authoritarian countries when there's imprisonments involved-I mean, these days there's so often these charges of against national security and terrorism and espionage--

-MASSARO: Oh, yeah.
+Mr. MASSARO.
+Oh, yes.

-REZAIAN: - and, you know, these are patently false, across the board.
-You know, you haven't found one yet that was accurate and I think we need to do a better job of calling that out from the get-go, you know.
+Mr. REZIAN. --and, you know, these are patently false, across the board.
+You know, you haven't found one yet that was accurate and I think we need to do a better job of calling that out from the get-go.

-MASSARO: Absolutely.
+Mr. MASSARO.
+Absolutely.